PowerShell/PowerShell/.github/CONTRIBUTING.md

 #### Spellchecking documentation

-Documentation are spellchecked.
+Documentation is spellchecked.
 We make use of the [markdown-spellcheck](https://github.com/lukeapage/node-markdown-spellcheck) command line tool, which can be run in interactive mode to correct typos or add words to the ignore list (`.spelling` at the repository root).